vikashsingh-coder/my-notes/Sql/notes.md

-Below is a **clean, structured rewrite of MySQL notes**, written with the exact purpose you mentioned:
+Below is a **structured MySQL notes**, written with the exact purpose:

 - Easy **revision in the future**
-- Simple enough to **share with beginners**
 - Clear **real-world examples & use cases**
-- Ready to be used directly as **video content or script**

 ---

 # MySQL Notes (Beginner to Practical Level)

-> **Purpose of these notes**
->
-> - Quick revision before interviews or projects
-> - Teaching MySQL with real examples and use cases
-> - Converting notes directly into tutorial videos

 ---